 The chemicals and plastics are the No.1 sector in Catalonia’s economy, representing 16.9% of its industrial GVA.
 It is, in fact, the largest chemical hub in Southern Europe, enjoying the presence of multinational companies such as BASF, Dow, Kao, Covestro, Puig, and Repsol.

 The motor vehicles sector is also strong: 17% of the vehicles in Spain are produced in Catalonia, making it a leading automotive powerhouse in Southern Europe.
-The region hosts SEAT’s (Volkswagen Group) automotive OEM development centre and most of the engineering units of the parts suppliers Tier 1 and 2.
+The region hosts SEAT’s (Volkswagen Group) automotive OEM development center and most of the engineering units of the parts suppliers Tier 1 and 2.

 Top Catalan companies in the world

-Catalonia is the birthplace of many multinationals that have grown to be globally competitive, such as Grifols, Wallbox, Mango, Ferrer, Desigual, Borges, Torres or Esteve, among many others.
+Catalonia is the birthplace of many multinationals that have grown to be globally competitive, such as Grifols, Wallbox, Mango, Ferrer, Desigual, Borges, Torres, or Esteve, among many others.